 Cyberbullying is bullying through the internet or mobile phone, often through social networking sites used by young people.
 A booklet GET WITH IT!
-A guide to cyberbullying (pdf) has been produced as a joint initiative between the Office for Internet Safety, the National Centre for Technology in Education and Barnardos.
+A guide to cyberbullying (pdf) has been produced as a joint initiative between the Office for Internet Safety and Barnardos.
 The booklet is intended to increase awareness of all aspects of cyberbullying including how to identify it and how to prevent it.

 Many children who are being bullied are afraid to speak out.
 They are scared of reprisals if they tell someone.
 Reports have shown that as young people grow older, they are less likely to tell someone.
 They become more and more isolated, experience depression and, in extreme cases, can harm themselves or attempt suicide.

 - Poor or deteriorating schoolwork, inability to concentrate